Water privatization

 Water privatization is short for private sector participations in the provision of water services and sanitation.
 Water privatization has a variable history in which its popularity and favorability has fluctuated in the market and politics.
 One of the common forms of privatization is public–private partnerships (PPPs).
 PPPs allow for a mix between public and private ownership and/or management of water and sanitation sources and infrastructure.
 Privatization, as proponents argue, may not only increase efficiency and service quality but also increase fiscal benefits.
 There are different forms of regulation in place for current privatization systems.

 Private sector participation in water supply and sanitation is controversial.
 Proponents of private sector participation argue that it has led to improvements in the efficiency and service quality of utilities.
 It is argued that it has increased investment and has contributed to expanded access.
 They cite Manila, Guayaquil in Ecuador, Bucharest, several cities in Colombia and Morocco, as well as Côte d'Ivoire and Senegal as success stories.
 Critics, however, contend that private sector participation led to tariff increases, and privatized water systems are incompatible with ensuring the international human right to water, with the belief that public water will no longer be public.
 Aborted privatizations in Cochabamba, Bolivia, and Dar es-Salaam, Tanzania, as well as privately managed water systems in Jakarta and Berlin, are highlighted as failures.
-In 2019, Austria forbid the privatization of water provision via its constitution.
+In 2019, Austria forbade the privatization of water provision via its constitution.
 Water privatization in Buenos Aires, Argentina and in England are cited by both supporters and opponents, each emphasizing different aspects of these cases.

 Figures outlining the accessibility of water from the private sector also display the controversy of private water sources: one source claims that 909 million people were served by "private players" in 2011 globally, up from 681 million people in 2007.
 This figure includes people served by publicly owned companies that have merely outsourced the financing, construction, and operation of part of their assets, such as water or wastewater treatment plants, to the private sector.
 The World Bank estimated the urban population directly served by private water operators in developing countries to be much lower at 170 million in 2007.
 Among them, only about 15 million people, all living in Chile, are served by privately owned utilities.
 Privately managed but publicly owned companies serve the remainder under concession, lease, and management contracts.